CyrusWarner/Most-Wanted/README.md

 ### Prerequisites

-1. You'll need the latest version of NPM, PyCharm, Pip, and Visual Studio Code downloaded on your device. (as of September 2021).
+1. You'll need the latest version of NPM and Visual Studio Code downloaded on your device. (as of September 2021).

 ### Installation